AviatrixSystems/avxlabs-docs/ace_ops/docs/lab7.md

 Commit
 ```

-- Use the **_Spoke1 VNet_** as a test environment to identify the domains that need to be allowed.
-This will enable you to selectively execute apt-get commands only towards the specified domains.
+- Use **_Spoke1 VNet_** as a test environment to determine the domains to permit, then execute apt-get commands only toward those domains.

 ```{figure} images/lab7-test.png
 ---